RehmanAhmad333/my-certificates/certificate-ai-fluency-framework-foundations-anthropic-2026/README.md

 # AI Fluency: Framework & Foundations
 **Certificate of Completion**
-*Anthropic* | 2026
+*Anthropic* | July 2026

 ### 📜 About the Certification

-I have successfully completed the **AI Fluency: Framework & Foundations** program by **Anthropic** — a prestigious course focused on building strong conceptual and practical foundations in modern AI systems, frameworks, and responsible AI practices.
+I have successfully completed **AI Fluency: Framework & Foundations** — a specialized program by **Anthropic** focused on developing high-level fluency in working with modern Generative AI systems.

-This certification strengthens my ability to work with advanced AI architectures, prompting strategies, and production-grade AI applications.
+The program equipped me with Anthropic’s proprietary **4D AI Fluency Framework** (Description, Discernment, Delegation, and Diligence), enabling structured, reliable, and effective collaboration with AI models in real-world scenarios.

+---

 ### 🏆 Certification Details